perkinssibyl076/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to stay up-to-date with new technologies and programming languages.
 Not only will this help keep you relevant in the industry, but it will also expand your skill set and increase your job opportunities.
 Be open to learning new things and don't be afraid to ask for help when you need it.
 Collaboration is an essential part of any successful project.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+In other words, it's important to focus on writing clear and understandable code first, rather than trying to optimize for performance too early in the development process.
+This can lead to code that is harder to maintain and debug, and may not actually result in any significant performance gains.
+It's better to wait until you have a working program and profile it to identify the actual bottlenecks before attempting to optimize.